egel/blog/content/blog/nginx_configuration_for_angularjs_cloud_project_with_apiary.md

 While building frontend application I have made some basic nginx configuration and it looks like this snippet presented at the bottom.

+> It might be important for Readers.
+We have decided to split application for two separate projects, due to AngularJS have problems with support of multiple subdomains.
+Finally one of our application serve subdomains `<variable>.example.dev` and other serve bacis domain `example.dev`.

 This configuration provides 5 servers:

-*   First one is for frontend application, which may support organizations with some exceptions for `api`, `tests` and `www`.
+*   First one is for frontend application, which may support organizations with some exceptions for `api`, `tests` and `www` (ex.: `companyname.example.dev`).
 *   Second for legacy domain `www` redirect.
-*   The third is for frontend aplication which may support only basic domain.
+*   The third is for frontend aplication which may support only basic domain (ex.: `example.dev`).
 *   Next one is for REST backend domain redirect provided by apiary.
 *   The Last one provides easy access for auto generated code coverage for fronted app.